scholtzm/vapor/docs/VAPOR.md

 * `logs.consoleLevel` - logger level used in the console
 * `logs.fileLevel` - logger level used in the file
 * `dataDir` - path to directory that will be used to store data such as logs, sentry files etc.
+* `stdinSteamGuard` - use standard input for entering the SteamGuard code

 Possible values for `consoleLevel` and `fileLevel`: `verbose`, `debug`, `info`, `warn`, `error` and `none`.

-Only username and password are required.
+Only `username` and `password` are required.
 See 'misc.js' for defaults.

 **Kind**: instance method of <code>[Vapor](#Vapor)</code>